kalgynirae/recipes/chicken_curry.md

 Remove the curry from the heat.

 * 1/3 cup heavy cream
-* remaining garam masala

-Mix these into the curry.
+Mix the cream and remaining garam masala into the curry.

 Serve over basmati rice.
 Optionally garnish with fresh cilantro.